-Fluorescent light bulbs are commonly used in households and are considered safe under normal conditions of use.
+Fluorescent light bulbs are commonly used in households, businesses and commercial/industrial applications and are considered safe under normal conditions of use.
 However, fluorescent light bulbs do contain a very small amount of mercury, which is a highly toxic substance.
-The risk to health and the environment only occurs if the light bulb is broken so care must be taken in handling the bulbs to ensure they do not break.
+The risk to health and the environment only occurs if the light bulb is broken, so care must be taken in handling the bulbs to ensure they do not break.